 These volunteers rated Heidi and “Howard” on perceived competence and likeability.

-Students rated Heidi as highly competent and effective as Howard, but they evaluated her as unlikeable and selfish.
+Heidi was rated as equally highly competent and effective as “Howard,” but she was also evaluated as unlikeable and selfish.

 Whitney Johnson-Lisa Joy Rosner

-Johnson and Rosner evaluated “Brand Passion Index” (BPI) for Mayer, Sandberg, and Slaughter over 12 months by
+Whitney Johnson, co-founder of Disruptive Advisors and her colleague Lisa Joy Rosner evaluated “Brand Passion Index” (BPI) for Sandberg, Slaughter, and Marisa Mayer over 12 months by:

-- Activity (number of mentions)
+- Activity (number of media mentions),

-- Sentiment (positive or negative)
+- Sentiment (positive or negative emotional tone),

 - Intensity (strong or weak sentiment).